Skip to main content

 • Add a Boolean(SessionConfigBoolean) variant to the SessionConfigKind enum, discriminated by "type": "boolean"

-• Add a SessionConfigOptionValue enum (untagged: String | Bool) so that SetSessionConfigOptionRequest.value can accept both string values (for select) and boolean values (for flag)
+• Add a SessionConfigOptionValue internally-tagged enum so that SetSessionConfigOptionRequest can carry both string values (for select) and boolean values (for boolean) with an explicit type discriminator

 • Provide convenience constructors and From impls for ergonomic usage